top of page

 STICK TO THE BASICS

 Don’t over-think the questions or be distracted by the way something is done in a specific office.
 The purpose of the exam is to protect public health, safety and welfare by demonstrating certified interior designers are qualified and competent in those areas.
 There are no tricks or hidden agendas.

 The NCIDQ Exam tests the application of facts as they relate to public health, safety and welfare.
 It is practice-based, so the best preparation is well-rounded experience in a diversity of practice areas.

 As the author and administrator of the NCIDQ Exam, CIDQ does not teach the exam or offer advice on coursework to take in preparation for it.
 However, CIDQ does provide information on study groups, as a service to NCIDQ candidates, when such notices become available to CIDQ staff.
-Below, you can find a list of interior design association chapters who offer NCIDQ study sessions on a regular basis.
+Above, you can find a list of interior design association chapters who offer NCIDQ study sessions on a regular basis.
 CIDQ cannot validate the usefulness of such study groups, nor guarantee the availability of study groups in any specific region or time frame.

 In addition, outside companies have developed study tools for the exams.
 CIDQ does not review or endorse any outside company's exam prep resources and is not responsible for content found in those materials.
 Outside test prep providers are not involved in any way with developing or scoring this exam.